-During take off and landing the recommended trimmer setting is in the fast trim position.
+During take off and landing for the Cruze wing the recommended trimmer setting is in the fast trim position.
 It is acceptable to set the trim as far as mid trim position for take off and landing.
 The trimmer decal on the control frame upright, adjacent to the trimmer knob indicates the trim position.